ThibaultJanBeyer/carousel-slider.js/README.md

 + Responsive & Mobile Friendly
 + Built in Swipe gestures
-+ Support multiple Sliders on one Page (todo: slider in slider)
++ Support multiple Sliders on one Page
++ W3C Friendly
 + Light (Only ~6KB)
 + Easy to implement
 + Easy Fullscreen